-Tracey Brigman, MS, RDN, LD, is a Clinical Assistant Professor in the UGA Department of Foods and Nutrition.
+Tracey Brigman, EdD, RDN, LD, is a Clinical Assistant Professor in the UGA Department of Foods and Nutrition.
 She teaches multiple courses within the departement, i.e., Food Priniciples, Quantity Food Production, Food Service Procurement and Financial Management, Human Nutrition and Food, and Managing School Nutrition Programs.
 She also teaches Culinary Institute I for the Department of Education.
 Tracey was the recipient of the prestigious Professor Recognition Award from the Student Governement Association (SGA) in 2016.
 She answers questions below about her background and career so far at UGA.

 Where did you earn your degrees and what are your current responsibilities at UGA?